Gori/mylitics/GOOGLE_PLAY_API_INTEGRATION.md

 ### **Short-term (Current State)**
 - ✅ Continue using GCS reports for: Active Subscribers, New Subscriptions, Cancellations
 - ✅ Display these metrics on your dashboard
-- ❌ Accept that Trial/Paid, Monthly/Yearly, Renewals, Grace Periods, MRR are **not available** from GCS alone
+- ❌ Accept that Trial/Paid, Monthly/Yearly, Renewals, MRR are **not available** from GCS alone

 ### **Long-term (If You Want Full Metrics)**
 You **must** choose one of these paths: